dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 These freedoms are similar to the OSI principles but there are some important differences in interpretation.

 By FSF standards all software in the world would be free following the above four freedoms.
 Some Linux distributions are completely free but some distributions include proprietary software.
 For example some vendors don't publish the source code for their drivers.
-In some cases, a part of the distro is propietary to limit redistribution without charging.
+In some cases, a part of the distro is proprietary to limit redistribution without charging.

 Free Software isn't necessarily free of charge and the four freedoms don't limit the possibility of selling it for a fee, but free software's price tends to be zero.
-The problem with propietary software isn't about the cost, but how it restricts its redistribution.
+The problem with proprietary software isn't about the cost, but how it restricts its redistribution.

 The takeaway about software freedom is that it empowers users, not just developers or companies.
-If you can modify a program that nearly does what you need it to do, to exactly do what you want it gives it an enormous advantage over a propietary version.
+If you can modify a program that nearly does what you need it to do, to exactly do what you want it gives it an enormous advantage over a proprietary version.

 By then distributing your modified version you can help others that had the same problem.
 The application of the FSF philosophy has a benefit for the wider community.

 The FSF licences have sometimes been called copyleft.
 This is a wordplay with copyright.
 Where copyright restricts the usage rights, copyleft widens them.
 Copyleft provides provisions meant to guarantee the freedom of users to copy software, rather than restrict it.

 ## The General Public Licence (GPL)
-The legal expresion of the principles of the FSF are written in the GPL.
+The legal expression of the principles of the FSF are written in the GPL.
 Two versions of the GPL are the most common, versions 2 and 3.

 Both versions apply the four freedoms.
 They also make explicit an implication of those four freedoms by stating that any derivative work has to be released under the same GPL licence.